 Abnormal spermatozoa: causes and alterations

-According to the WHO criteria, a value equal to or greater than 4% of spermatozoa with normal morphology is considered within the normal values.
-If the rate of abnormalities is greater than 96%, we are dealing with a case of teratozoospermia.
+According to the criteria of the World Health Organization (WHO), a quantity equal to or greater than 4% of spermatozoa with normal morphology is considered normal.
+If the value of abnormal sperm is greater than 96%, that is, there are less than 4% normal sperm, the man has teratozoospermia.

-There is another criterion for analyzing the morphology that is somewhat stricter: Kruger's or morphology criterion, according to which the limit of normality is 14%, i.e. a sample with more than 86% of its abnormal spermatozoa will be considered teratozoospermia.
+There is another somewhat stricter morphology analysis criterion.
+This is the Kruger morphology criterion, according to which the limit of normality is 14%.
+This means that a sample with more than 86% of its sperm abnormal will be considered teratozoospermic.